Italian immigration to Switzerland: Characteristics

 Italian citizens remain the largest non-naturalized group (ca. 290,000, followed by 270,000 Germans).
-The total number of "ethnic Italians" in Switzerland is estimated at close to half a million, but there are no official statistics on ethnicity, and furthermore cultural assimilation and cross-marriage makes it difficult to determine who among the second or third generation descendants of Italian emigrants should be counted as "ethnic Italian".
+The total number of "ethnic Italians" in Switzerland is around half a million, but there are no official statistics on ethnicity, and furthermore cultural assimilation and cross-marriage makes it difficult to determine who among the second or third generation descendants of Italian emigrants should be counted as "ethnic Italian".